mosra/m.css/doc/doxygen.rst

 :ini:`TAGFILES`                 Used to discover what base URL to prepend to
                                 external references
 :ini:`HTML_EXTRA_STYLESHEET`    List of CSS files to include.
 Relative paths
-                                are also searched relative to the
-                                ``dox2html5.py`` script.
-See below for more
+                                are searched relative to the Doxyfile base dir and to the ``dox2html5.py`` script dir as a fallback.
+See `Theme selection`_ for more
                                 information.
 :ini:`HTML_EXTRA_FILES`         List of extra files to copy (for example
                                 additional CSS files that are :css:`@import`\ ed from the primary one).
-Relative paths are also searched relative to the ``dox2html5.py``
+Relative paths are searched relative to the Doxyfile base dir and to the ``dox2html5.py`` script dir as a fallback.
-                                script.
 =============================== ===============================================

 In addition, the m.css Doxygen theme recognizes the following extra options: